 To further push the Olympics as a vehicle for peace and cross-cultural understanding, athletes were required to live and eat together for the time leading up to the games.
 Word is that sampling each other’s strange foods built intercultural understanding!
 That’s how I roll, anyway. :)

 We teachers had our own personal Mini-Olympics during our Olympia tour.
 I’ve been lifting mad weights at home as part of my Wedding Arms Workout (can I please get a shout-out from some reader, somewhere in the world, on the buff condition of my arm muscles?!) and thus in a lull during our tour, I did twenty push-ups off a 2,700-year-old stone.
 A security officer with a giant umbrella stared at me the whole time.

 “Jeez,” murmured fellow Boston teacher, Jen, “I thought he’d try to stop you or something, but I guess these rocks are made for using athletically.”

 Then we emerged onto the first ever Olympic race track!
 It looked like a giant brown puddle.
 And we raced in it!
+(No, there were no workout motivation quotes lining the track.)
 If you count who in our group got to the far end first, I guess I lost, but if you count who got back to the original finish line, thus completing the loop, I totally dominated!
 Either way, it was a lot further than it looked, and I still have mud splashes along my jacket back and pants rump.

 Last Updated on